codlark/cls-docs/docs/Tutorial.md

     4, villager, black
     }

-You can see the color brik we defined earlier right in the data. brikWork can tell when briks return other briks and will process them until no briks are left.
+You can see the color macro we defined earlier right in the data. macroWork can tell when macros return other macros and will process them until no macros are left.
 Then for `font-color` all we need is

     font-color: [color]